mscaudill/tabbed/paper/paper.md

 streaming.
 Tabbed's reader returns an iterator whose per-iteration memory consumption is tuneable.
-For speed, this feature is implemented using a first-in-first-out (FIFO) data structure with O(1) time complexity allowing Tabbed to linearly scale to large files.
+For speed, this feature is implemented using a first-in-first-out (FIFO) data structure with O(1) time complexity allowing tabbed to linearly scale to large files.

 # Comparison
 Tablib [@tablib], comma [@comma], and pandas [@pandas] are popular alternative packages to tabbed. \autoref{tbl: table1} compares the features of these packages.
-Pandas `read_csv` function most closely matches the available features in Tabbed but it has two draw backs; it does not detect where the data section begins and it does not support conditional reading of data rows.
+Pandas `read_csv` function most closely matches the available features in tabbed but it has two draw backs; it does not detect where the data section begins and it does not support conditional reading of data rows.
 The first issue is perhaps the most serious because it requires the user to tell pandas where to begin reading via the `start` parameter for each irregular DSV file.